sun care and self tanning Is It Possible to Get Rid of Freckles?

 How to Prevent Freckles From Getting Darker

-There are some easy steps you can take in order to help prevent freckles from getting darker and prevent future freckles from forming altogether.
+There are some easy steps you can take to help prevent freckles from getting darker and prevent future freckles from forming altogether.
 Here’s a hint: It’s all about sun protection.

-Use a broad-spectrum sunscreen with an SPF of 30 or greater everyday (even if it's cloudy).
+Use broad-spectrum sunscreen with SPF 30 or greater every day (even during the winter).
+We recommend the L’Oréal Paris Bright Reveal Broad Spectrum SPF 50 Daily UV Lotion which protects against the sun's damaging rays without clogging pores or leaving behind visible residue.
 Apply it generously and frequently to all areas of skin that are exposed, and don’t forget to reapply every two hours, and after you go swimming or have been sweating.

 Should You Get Rid of Your Freckles?

-You certainly don’t have to take any steps to cover or fade freckles, as they don’t pose a health hazard.
-However, one thing to note is that even though freckles are generally harmless, you’ll want to pay attention to your skin and watch out for any changes.
+If you like your freckles then you should keep them.
+You don’t have to take any steps to cover or fade freckles, as they don’t pose a health hazard.
+However, even though freckles are generally harmless, you’ll want to pay attention to your skin and watch out for any changes.
 If you do notice a sudden change in size or appearance of a spot or freckles on your face or neck, book an appointment with a board-certified dermatologist to get it checked out.

 How Do You Fake Freckles?

-Whether you want to enhance the freckles you already have or are looking to give yourself a totally new look, you can embrace freckles by drawing or spraying them on yourself.
+Whether you want to enhance the natural freckles that you already have or are looking to give yourself a totally new look, you can embrace freckles by drawing or spraying them on yourself.

 Photographer: Chaunte Vaughn, Art Director: Hannah Packer, Associate Creative Producer: Becca Solovay, Production Assistant: Jason Parigian, Digital Tech: Sam Kang, Photo Assistant: Hannah Lewis-Lopes, Makeup Artist: Jonet Williamson, Hair Stylist: Akihisa Yamaguchi, Wardrobe Stylist: Melina Kemph, Wardrobe Assistant: Kayla Martinez, Prop Stylist: Katrina Rozeville, Prop Assistant: Zach Molina, Model: Alexandra Cunningham